GitauHarrison/user-notifications-in-flask/README.md

 # Implement User Notifications In Flask

-This is continuation of improving a user's experience within a flask chat application.
+This is a continuation of improving a user's experience within a flask chat application.
 Previously, in the [flask popover project](https://github.com/GitauHarrison/flask-popovers), you can see how to implement the popover component when a mouse hovers over a user's name.
 This project builds on that feature and adds private messaging.
 Every time a user receives a message, we want the application to notify the recipient that indeed there is a new message in the inbox.
 The recipient does not have to do anything to see the notifications since the application can automatically display them (notification, not message) when they come.

 ![Notifications](/app/static/images/notifications.gif)